Normally, nipple confusion is the one thing moms want to avoid when trying to keep their baby fed and happy, but what if the problem is reversed?

 Yes, even if you try the previous method of getting him a fun baby bottle, it might not stick.

 Some babies just tend to prefer their bottle-feeding or breastfeeding experience a certain way.
 If you can afford it, try experimenting with different baby bottle brands and shapes to see which one will stick.
+Some bottles are better suited to breastfeeding babies than others!

 Maybe it’s just the shape, maybe it’s the way the nipple feels in his mouth, maybe he prefers a faster flow over a slow flow nipple, or maybe using the bottle just doesn’t help him latch on properly and ends up giving him gas.